outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - iterations that adjust the weight trees amount to logic exacting conditions on the input set of component functions building the prediction function
     - generating the most-different sets of weight trees likeliest to get an answer about their contribution quickest is more efficient than the standard training process to incrementally adjust weights

+  - structural interface query example
-  - apply structure to structural concept to generate new object to format/organize/structure information
+    - apply structures to structural components & operations to generate new solution object to format/organize/structure information for a given intent
       - select structure (network, tree, sequence, position, path, combination, filter, value)
-    - select structural concept (definition, base, variable, constant, coefficient, rate, change, type, function)
+      - select structural component (definition, base, variable, constant, coefficient, rate, change, type, function)
       - select structural operation (build, apply/change, derive/connect, test, find, organize)
+    - example:
-    - example: start from a network of bases, apply changes of types supported by that base to generate variable networks for each base, then test each variable network to find most useful base
+      - start from a network of bases, apply changes of types supported by that base to generate variable networks for each base, then test each variable network with intent to find most useful base & variable network to solve a problem structure like 'finding relevant variables quickly'

   - variables can be represented better in other structures (probabilitistic networks/trees) than their original structures (spectrum representing full possible value range)